data-gymnasia/courses/content/linear-algebra/content.md

 ---
 > id: step-12

-*Solution*.
-By definition, we have
+*Solution.* By definition, we have

 ``` latex
 3 \begin{bmatrix} -2 \\\ 11 \end{bmatrix} -